 An essential task that appears on all comprehensive moving checklists is: Declutter!
-Moving is the perfect opportunity to pare down on household items so that you have fewer things to take to your new house.
+Working with a moving company is the perfect opportunity to pare down on household items so that you have fewer things to take to your new house.

 1. Is It a Local vs. Long-Distance Move?

-There’s a big difference between moving to a neighbouring Ottawa town and moving clear across the country—or internationally.
-It’s important to understand what constitutes a local vs. long distance move.
+There’s a big difference between working with an Ottawa moving company and moving to Kanata or another neighbouring Ottawa town and moving clear across the country—or internationally.
+It’s important to understand what constitutes a local vs. long-distance move.
 Local moves (those within a 100-mile/161-kilometre radius) are simpler and, thus, cheaper.
-Anything further is considered a long distance move.
+Anything further is considered a long-distance move.

 Unfortunately, the greater the distance (and weight/volume of your goods), the higher the price.
 So, it’s best to keep the items in your moving truck to a minimum.
 Shipping items overseas is even more expensive; only personal belongings and your most valuable items should make the trip.